BYUI-Web/BYUI-Transform/README.md

 2. The directory with the XML to transform must contain a folder named 'xsl-transforms' containing the XSLT files used for transforming.
 3. The XSLT files in the 'xsl-transforms' directory must have the same name as the root element of the schemas they transform (e.g. 'Content_wSideColumn.xslt').

+Note that after the transforms have been applied backups of the previous file versions are created.
+These backups are in the same directory with '_Replaced' added to the end of the filename.

 ## Folder Overview
 A description of each folder in the repo is given bellow